Galser/tfe-selfsigned-with-proxy/README.md

 ## Finalize GitLab configuration

-- Use the FQDN of GitLab from output or `public_ip` and point your browse to it.
+- Use the FQDN of GitLab from output or `public_ip` and point your browser to it.
 On your first visit, you'll be redirected to a password reset screen.
 Provide the password for the initial administrator account and you will be redirected back to the login screen.
 Use the default account's username root to login.

-> GitLab for our use-case had been installed using Omnibus package.
-If you want more details or tune something in the configuration - check this detailed manual : https://docs.gitlab.com/omnibus/README.html#installation-and-configuration-using-omnibus-package
+> GitLab for our use-case had been installed using the Omnibus package.
+If you want more details or tune something in the configuration - check this detailed manual: https://docs.gitlab.com/omnibus/README.html#installation-and-configuration-using-omnibus-package

 ## Configure workspace and attach VCS

-- After first login, you will need to crate organizations as there is none at start :
+- After the first login, you will need to create organizations as there is none at the start :

 ![Before org creation](screenshots/8_before_org_create.png)

-- Press **"Create New Organizations"**, for this example we going to enter name "acme3", feel free to use your own name and email :
+- Press **"Create New Organizations"**, for this example, we going to enter the name "acme3", feel free to use your name and email :

 ![Org creation](screenshots/9_create_org.png)

-- Now, we are going to connect VCS as a separate step .
+- Now, we are going to connect VCS as a separate step.
-  - Go to out GitLab instance and log in with admin level account.
+  - Go to our GitLab instance and log in with the admin level account.

-  > Important: The account you use for connecting Terraform Enterprise must have admin (master) access to any shared repositories of Terraform configurations, since creating webhooks requires admin permissions.
+  > Important: The account you use for connecting Terraform Enterprise must have admin (master) access to any shared repositories of Terraform configurations since creating webhooks requires admin permissions.
 Do not create the application as an administrative application not owned by a user; Terraform Enterprise needs user access to repositories to create webhooks and ingress configurations.

   - Navigate to GitLab's "User Settings > Applications" page.